orionrobots/orionrobots.github.io/_posts/2015-01-15-teaching-angles-with-turtle.md

 ---
+date: '2015-01-15'
+gallery: /galleries/2015-01-15-teaching-angles-with-turtle
 layout: post
+tags:
+- turtle
+- python
+- programming
 title: Teaching Angles With Turtle
-using_mathjax: True
+using_mathjax: true
-tags: [turtle, python, programming]
-gallery: /galleries/2015-01-15-teaching-angles-with-turtle
 ---

 Today I had time with my eldest child, 5 at the time of writing.
 She has been learning python, and experimenting with Turtle with me for a while, but I always typed in the turn numbers as angles are a bit difficult for a young child.
 To clarify - this is the Python turtle module.